IntersectMBO/plutus/plutus-tx/README.md

     - `PolyKinds`, `DataKinds`, anything that moves towards "Dependent Haskell"
     - Literal patterns
     - `StrictData` and bang patterns (may be allowed in future)
-- Access to function definitions required (may be improved in future)
+- Requires access to function definitions
-    - Typeclasses (dictionary construction)
+    - Normal function usage requires `INLINEABLE` in some circumstances
+    - Typeclass dictionaries
 - Use of coercions required
     - GADTs
     - `Data.Coerce`